complexlogic/rsgain/docs/BUILDING.md

 	+ libavcodec
 	+ libswresample
 	+ libavutil
+- fmt
 - inih

-rsgain uses a few C++20 features, and as such requires a relatively modern compiler to build:
+rsgain uses the C++20 standard, and as such requires a relatively modern compiler to build:
 - On Windows, use Visual Studio 2022
 - On Linux, use GCC 11 or later if possible. rsgain will also build with GCC 10, but the time elapsed statistical output will be disabled (no effect on core functionality).
 GCC versions 9 and earlier are not supported.
 - On macOS, the latest available Xcode for your machine should work.

 ## Unix
-Before starting, make sure you have the build tools Git, CMake and pkg-config installed.
+Before starting, make sure you have the devlopment tools Git, CMake and pkg-config installed.

 Install the required dependencies: